China's new marine fuel contract seen attracting strong industry, investor interest

 "We hope to provide the market a better tool to hedge risks as the global shipping industry transforms from high to low-sulphur fuel and satisfy the need for an Asian marine fuel benchmark," said one INE executive.

-The INE sources declined to be named because they are not authorised to speak to the media.
+The INE sources declined to be named because they are not authorized to speak to the media.

 China removed a consumption tax on fuel oil this year and issued its first-ever supply quotas for 10 million tonnes of the new 0.5 per cent sulphur marine fuel, earlier relying on imports from Singapore for its bonded bunkering market of about 12 million tonnes a year.